 Compost is the black gold of the garden.

-One of our reasons for skepticism is the issue of composting in a single container and dumping or mixing fresh refuse in with the old so that there’s never a complete breakdown.
-With a multi-bin pile system (such as the Three Bin method we cited in the earlier article), you are able to segregate the fresh, the mostly composted, and the totally composted material.
+One of our reasons for skepticism is the issue of composting in a single container.
+When you dump in and mix fresh refuse in with the old so that there’s never a complete breakdown.
+With a multi-bin pile system, such as the 3 Bin Organic Composting Method, you can segregate the fresh, the mostly composted, and the totally composted material.

 The other approach is to procure a two-chambered compost maker that allows material to be filled in one chamber and then left to decompose while fresh material is loaded into the other chamber.
 The process then alternates back and forth.